OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:15

-Then He said to them, “Beware and be on your guard against every form of greed; for life does not consist in an abundance of possessions.”
+Then He said to them, “Beware and be on your guard against every form of greed; for life is not about collecting an abundance of possessions.”

 ## Luke 12:16